Banner: Detail from Lloyds of London by Richard Coward

 Grants for Analogue Photography

 Grants of £500 - £1,500 are available to support photographers in projects for which use of analogue techniques are central to implementation.
+The next round of grants will be in 2026 and will open for application on 16th June.

 For the purpose of these grants, analogue photography is defined as the predominantly film-based processes that were used before the development of digital photography.
 Examples include: 35mm and medium format film photography, wet plate collodion, polaroid, tintype, slide transparency, pinhole camera photography and camera-less processes such as photogram or cyanotype.